Otaviopeixoto1/Otaviopeixoto1.github.io/_portfolio/2DRadianceCascades.md

 <p>
 Radiance Cascades is a novel approach to both 2D and 3D global illumination created by Alexander Sannikov (the original source article can be found
 <a href="https://drive.google.com/file/d/1L6v1_7HY2X-LV3Ofb6oyTIxgEaP4LOI6/view">here</a>).
 It is built to produce a noiseless result by sampling and interpolating incoming radiance from a hierarchy of probes placed on the scene.
 Each hierarchy level/cascade samples the scene with a higher angular frequency (more rays per probe) and reduced spatial frequency (less probes overall).
-This project uses my custom OpenGL engine ([OPEngine]({% link _portfolio/OPEngine.md %})) to implement this technique in 2D in order to explore its intricacies.</p>
+This project uses my custom OpenGL engine (<a href="https://otaviopeixoto1.github.io/portfolio/OPEngine/">OPEngine</a>) to implement this technique in 2D in order to explore its intricacies.</p>